A saddle is composed of some parts that flex and bend, and some parts that

 People often like to compare the fit of a saddle to that of a shoe.

-model.
-I had a chance to get a pretty good look at it, and see how and
+had a chance to get a pretty good look at it, and see how and how well

 An even sweatmark does not guarantee that your saddle fits.
 However,